vehjelmtvedt/GoGreen/README.md

 This repository is a complete Java Desktop Application project consisting of 2 parts - the Server & the Client.
 The project is a web application that functions much like a social network for tracking the amount of carbon saved per user.

+Homepage Overview:

 <img src="doc/app-preview/homepage-overview.png"  width="600">

-Homepage Overview
+Server Workflow Overview:

 <img src="doc/app-preview/server-overview.png"  width="600">

-Server Workflow Overview

 ### How To Run